- What are Dental Implants?

 Before the dental implant procedure, you might need a bone graft, which is a bone transplant procedure.
 Bone from either the patient’s jaw or body, a cadaver, or an animal is grafted onto the jawbone.
 Bone grafts are sometimes required to strengthen the jawbone.

 If a bone graft is required, the two-stage method turns into a three-stage method because the patient will need to wait 4 to 6 months in order for the bone transplant to grow enough new bone for dental implant support.

 If a bone graft procedure isn’t required, the following happens during the surgery stage:

 - Placement of dental implant post into jawbone

 After the implant post is placed in the patient’s jawbone, the patient must wait from 4 to 6 months for the implant to osseointegrate and heal.

-- Place the abutment (which is an extension of the implant)
+- Place the abutment, the extension of the implant

 - Place the dental crown or prosthetic tooth